 Avoid swirling the milk while you are steaming it as this may undo the froth effect you are trying to create.
 Continue steaming until the milk recipient becomes too hot to hold.

 When it is done, tamp the milk recipient on the counter twice to settle the air bubbles and pour over your espresso.
+You can even froth without the frother if you choose.

 - Step 6: How do you clean De’Longhi Eco310?